NormalManV2/EpirateTownyAddon/README.md

 ## TownLeaveEvent
 * Basic Functions:
  * If the player is on cooldown when leaving a town, they will not be allowed to do so and sent the message(s).
 Either the default ones or the ones you configure.
- * If the player is not currently on cooldown, they will be allowed to leave the town and then put on cooldown.
+ * If the player is not currently on cooldown, they will be allowed to leave the town.

 ## Command / Usage
 * Admin usage: